hashgraph/hedera-mirror-node/docs/contributing.md

 - `documentation`
 - `enhancement`

-This label will be used for grouping of items in the release notes.
+This label will be used for grouping items in the release notes.
 Additionally, issues are also recommended to have a green `Area` label to indicate which component is impacted and to route it to the appropriate team member.
 Any other label can be added on an as-needed basis.